Veetaha/veetaha.github.io/src/impl-trait-parameters-and-turbofish.md

 ### Real World Example

-Such a problem occurred for me, when writing an extension trait, but I will depict it as a free function here for simplicity.
+Such a problem occurred for me when writing an extension trait, but I will depict it as a free function here for simplicity.
 This function maps one collection into the other.

 ```rust
 fn map_collect<O: FromIterator<T>, I: IntoIterator, T>(